Vavassor/AdString/Documentation/source/reference/ad-string/functions/ad-string-get-contents.rst

     Get a direct reference to the modifiable contents of the string.

-    The contents can only be changed within its :c:member:`AdString.count` bytes.
+    The contents can only be changed within the amount of bytes returned by :c:func:`ad_string_get_count`.
 The reference only remains valid as long as the original string isn't modified.

     The contents is guaranteed to be a null-terminated :term:`C string`.